rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieves-list-of-server-addresses-servers-server-id-ips.rst

     GET /servers/{server_id}/ips

-Retrieves a list of all server and network addresses associated with the specified 				server.
+This operation retrieves a list of all server and network addresses associated with the specified server.

 In the URI, specify the target server ID.